The 9+ Best Recommended Books for Consultants

 Talking about a good book to prepare your case interview, Case in Point has been the bestselling case interview book on the planet… 13 years in a row.

 In the 10th edition of what experts call the “MBA Bible”, Cosentino reduces the amount of cases and focuses on the 27 most relevant.
-The author wants us to understand that there is not only one good answer to a case and encourages us to develop our analytical problem solving skills.
+The author wants us to understand that there is not only one good answer to a case and encourages us to develop our analytical problem solving skills in work and life.

 Along with “Case Interview Secrets”, these two books will definitely make you confident to nail even the most difficult case interview.